sahasumalya/ClipBoardHealthAssignment/README.md

 ## [Refactoring](Refactoring.md)
-Refactoring is important for making sure the code is maintainable and modularised, ensuring each functionality is just doing it's job.
+Refactoring is important for making sure the code is maintainable and modularised, ensuring each functionality is just doing its job.
+Refactoring is a systematic process of improving code without creating new functionality that can transform a mess into clean code and simple design.

 If you are a JS novice, here's how to get started: